Why Learn to Code

 The good news is that anyone, at any age, can learn to code and become a web developer; all you have to do is take a look at our alumni stories.

 92% of students who take our Web Development program complete it and successfully launch their career as a programmer.
 Of these people, very few have any previous experience in web development and the great majority come from completely unrelated backgrounds.
-(Take note that the technological degrees are mostly made up of engineering degrees).

 Take a look for yourself: